NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

 :rtype: :class:`Effect<NatronEngine.Effect>`

-    Same as :func:`getInput(inputNumber)<NatronEngine.Effect.getInput>` except that the parameter in input is the name of the input as diplayed on the node-graph.
+    Same as :func:`getInput(inputNumber)<NatronEngine.Effect.getInput>` except that the parameter in input is the name of the input as displayed on the node-graph.
 This function is made available for convenience.